Finding a Top Financial Advisor Firm in Richmond, Virginia

 Heritage Wealth Advisors

-Heritage Wealth Advisors is a fee-only firm that has 10 advisors on staff.
-Its team includes four certified financial planners (CFPs), three chartered financial analysts (CFAs) and two certified public accountants (CPAs).
+Heritage Wealth Advisors is a fee-only firm with several financial advisors on staff.
+Its team includes such certifications as certified financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA) and personal financial specialist (PFS).

-Heritage Wealth Advisors is one of four firms on this list that does not have a set account minimum.
-However, the vast majority of its clients are high-net-worth.
+Heritage Wealth Advisors is one of just a handful of firms on this list that does not have a set account minimum.
+The firm primarily works with individuals, high-net-worth individuals and families.
+It also serves trusts, estates, business entities, non-profit organizations and retirement plans.

 Heritage Wealth Advisors Background

 Heritage Wealth Advisors has been in business since 2005 and was founded by Dee Ann Remo, the CEO and managing director.
 Remo, who previously worked as a tax and wealth management partner at KPMG, envisioned creating a firm that offered comprehensive solutions "in a creative and collaborative way," according to the firm’s website.
-Reno, Jay Jordan, chief investment officer and chief compliance officer, Chase Hill, director of client services and Marshall Chambers, lead advisor, are the firm's principal owners.
+Remo, Jay Jordan, chief investment officer and chief compliance officer, Chase Hill, director of client services and Marshall Chambers, lead advisor and Caroline Elizabeth Baronian are the firm's principal owners.

 Heritage Wealth Advisors says its services are designed to meet client's unique needs.
 The firm's comprehensive services include investment management, financial planning, tax planning and preparation and charitable giving.